Gyro monorail: Comparison to two-rail vehicles

 Shilovsky claimed his designs were actually lighter than the equivalent duo-rail vehicles.
 The gyro mass, according to Brennan, accounts for 3–5% of the vehicle weight, which is comparable to the bogie weight saved in using a single track design.

-Turning corners

 Considering a vehicle negotiating a horizontal curve, the most serious problems arise if the gyro axis is vertical.
 There is a component of turn rate $\Omega$ acting about the gimbal pivot, so that an additional gyroscopic moment is introduced into the roll equation:

 This displaces the roll from the correct bank angle for the turn, but more seriously, changes the constant term in the characteristic equation to:

 Evidently, if the turn rate exceeds a critical value:

 The balancing loop will become unstable.

 However, an identical gyro spinning in the opposite sense will cancel the roll torque which is causing the instability, and if it is forced to precess in the opposite direction to the first gyro will produce a control torque in the same direction.